eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-lifecycle.md

   -v <path>:/archetype        Local path where your custom assembly will be generated

 OPTIONAL DOCKER PARAMETERS:
-  -v <path>:/m2               Local path to your host's Maven M2 repository
+  -v <path>:/m2               Local path to your hosts Maven M2 repository

 ACTION:
   all                         Generate, build and run a new custom assembly